-In every case where the Petitioner requests to withhold \$10,000 or more, the Petitioner must specify the items for which the withholding is required, together with an estimate of each item.
+In every case where the Petitioner petitioner requests to withhold \$10,000 or more, the Petitioner must specify the items for which the withholding is required, together with an estimate of each item.
 (See also Rule 4.15.8.)
-(Adopted 1/1/2006; Rev. 1/1/2009; Rev. 1/1/2016)

 CHAPTER 18 CONSERVATORSHIPS